At Wildflowers Kindergarten, we protect and nurture young children’s curiosity and sense of wonder in a calm and joyful environment.

 On returning to our converted barn, the children have a cosy rest and share a warm healthy meal.
 In the afternoon, they engage in activities in which they practise skills and express their creativity using our carefully chosen resources.

-The consistency of the Wildflowers days provide the children with security and a shared sense of ownership over our time together, which encourages them to contribute to the well-being of the group.
+The consistency of the Wildflowers days provide the children with security and a shared sense of ownership over our time together, bringing about cooperation with ease.

 We have been rated ‘outstanding’ by Ofsted in the last three inspections.